Mindfulness practices you could easily include in your everyday life

 You don’t need to be with your eyes closed, although it might help you.
 If you can’t practice it with your eyes closed, just lower you look.
 There isn’t a rule to sit or lay in the bed – you just have to be comfortable where you are.

-Start with simply breathing – in and out.
+Start with simple breathing – in and out.
 Notice the coolness of the air entering your body and its warmth when you breathe it out.

 Next, focus your attention on your feet.
 Notice the way they touch the floor, the way they feel.
 Keep breathing and at the same time, imagine the air entering your body through your feet.
 Breath with this visualisation for a minute and then slowly move your attention higher – on your ankles, your calves and shins, your knees… Every time take a brief moment to experience the world throughout that part of your body: How does it feel?
 Do you have any pain?
 Sensation?
 Then imagine that with every breath you take, the air enters your body through that part too.